acobosolis05/acobosolis05/README.md

 # Hello!
 I'm AIRAM COBO!
 Data Analyst

 ## About me
 Hello!
-I'm a passionate Data Analyst with a Ph.D. in Chemistry Sciences with a keen focus on PowerBI and database.
+I'm a passionate Data Analyst with a Ph.D. in Chemical Sciences with a keen focus on PowerBI and database.
 My journey in the tech world began in 2022 as beneficiary of MisiónTIC 2022 program, a strategy of the Colombian government to train young and adults in software development.

 ## Contact me